Liberal Arts 41

 Example: For more information, see the How to Link Text webpage.

-- Use bulleted and numbered lists when listing items.
+- Use bulleted and numbered lists that are formatted using the tools in your word processing software (Word) when listing items.

 - Lists are preferrable to tables (for class schedule, for example).